acads/csc695-ofss/ofss_dev_notes.md

     The datapath pipeline starts here.
 The netdev recveives a packet from one of the many dp ports and does some initial processing.
 It then adds bunch of metatdata on top of the received packet and the final packet is handed over to this function.
-It's responsible to initiate pipeline processing (i.e., table lookups) for the received packet.
+It is responsible to initiate pipeline processing (i.e., table lookups) for the received packet.